PapaZeus/BeepBoopProject/README.md

 ##### Clone this repository at https://github.com/PapaZeus/BeepBoopProject.git
 ##### Open master branch to look at code or test branch to edit code.
+##### You may also view the project from the environment tab via the gh-pages branch.

 ## **Specs**